 However, some lands where facilities would be located, such as on the West Mesa and at the desalination site may be encumbered with private ownership.
 We do not anticipate encumbering any privately-owned properties in Mexico.

-Appendices B and C include the detailed route maps and preliminary engineering drawings.
+Appendix B includes the detailed route maps and preliminary engineering drawings.